 All new moms share this same desire, but it’s important to remember to take care of yourself as well.
 But how do you ensure proper skin care when you’re too busy to go shopping or test new products?
-How do you make sure your skin care products and treatments are safe for your breastfeeding baby?
+How do you make sure your skin care products and treatments are safe for your chestfeeding baby?
 This article seeks to provide some insight into key skin concerns and solutions for new mothers.
-However, as always, we urge you to also seek guidance from your OBGYN if you’re still pregnant or your baby’s pediatrician if you are breastfeeding to check on ingredients for any new skin care product or treatment you’re considering.
+However, as always, we urge you to also seek guidance from your OBGYN if you’re still pregnant or your baby’s pediatrician if you are chestfeeding to check on ingredients for any new skin care product or treatment you’re considering.

 Skin by Lovely’s Skin Care Tips for New Moms

 A variety of skin problems can occur both during and following your pregnancy.
 This is largely due to significant changes in your body’s blood flow, drastic hormonal shifts, and rapid weight gain.
 These include: